|Title:||Sports Information Director|

 Hicks received his Bachelor of Science from Ashland University in 1999 and graduated with majors in Journalism/English and Sports Communication.
 In May of 2002 he received his Master of Science in Sports Education, also from Ashland University.

 In between his undergraduate and graduate years, Hicks spent 1999-2000 as an intern in the athletic ticketing office at the University of Notre Dame.
 He has also served internships with the Cleveland Indians AA affiliate, Akron Aeros (1998) and the Ashland University Public Relations office (1999).

-He is an active member of CoSIDA (College Sports Information Directors of America) serving as a District Coordinator on the Capital One Academic All-America committee, in addition to his role as a New Media Coordinator for the Capital One Academic All-America program.
+He is an active member of CoSIDA (College Sports Information Directors of America) serving as a National Coordinator on the Capital One Academic All-America committee, in addition to his role as a New Media Coordinator for the Capital One Academic All-America program.

 Hicks and his wife, Amy, reside in nearby Pataskala with their two dogs; Stevie and Kenny.